VIDA-NYU/reproserver/README.md

 ### Builder

-From the experiment file, builds a Docker image and caches it on a private Docker registry for the runnners.
+From the experiment file, builds a Docker image and caches it on a private Docker registry for the runners.

 ### Runner